ryoe/ryoe.github.io/source/drafts/fun-with-time-zones-in-rails/index.markdown

 Working with time zones is tricky.
 Many developers, myself included, have been tripped up by intricasies of working with time zones.
 However, by using Rails **`Time.use_zone`**, we were able to achieve our stated goal of writing simple code to short-circuit rake tasks when they're not allowed to run.
 And by using Rails test helper **`travel_to`** we were able to write tests to ensure our helper class implemenation is working correctly.

+Finally, many thanks to [@datachomp](https://twitter.com/datachomp) and [@jagthedrummer](https://twitter.com/jagthedrummer) for helpful suggestions to improve this post.

 ----

 ## Resources

+There is much more to time zones in Ruby and Rails than I covered here.
 These blog posts were super helpful in understanding how to deal with time zones in Rails.

 Elle Meredith's excellent two-part series: [It's About Time (Zones)](https://robots.thoughtbot.com/its-about-time-zones) and [A Case Study in Multiple Time Zones](https://robots.thoughtbot.com/a-case-study-in-multiple-time-zones).